Wyoming law requires every LLC, corporation, and nonprofit to maintain a registered agent. Learn the requirements, costs, and how to stay compliant.

 Finally, all registered agents must consent to serve in the role.
 This consent comes from the Consent to Appointment by Registered Agent form, where your agent enters the following details: [3]

-• You’re organization’s name
+- Your organization’s name

-• The registered agent’s name
+- The registered agent’s name

-• The registered agent’s signature
+- The registered agent’s signature

-• A statement that says the agent consents to serve your business
+- A statement that says the agent consents to serve your business

-• The date of signing the form
+- The date of signing the form

-If you want to skip the hassle of the paperwork completely, we’ll fill out the relevant forms, file them with the Oregon Secretary of State, and serve as your registered agent all in one.
+If you want to skip the hassle of the paperwork completely, we’ll fill out the relevant forms, file them with the Wyoming Secretary of State, and serve as your registered agent all in one.

 Electing a Registered Agent for a Wyoming LLC

-A Wyoming LLC elects its registered agent by completing Article 3 of the Articles of Organization - LLC form.
+A Wyoming LLC elects its registered agent by completing Article 3 of the Articles of Organization, LLC form.
 As such, the process is a vital part of LLC formation.

 Once completed, send the form via mail or online to the Secretary of State, along with filing fees of $100.
 [4]